 Choose full- or half-day programs.
 Self-guided options available.
 At this time we run programs Monday-Friday.
 Visit the Green Mountain Audubon Center in Huntington or invite us for outreach at your school (limited to school-based programs only, at this time).
 We offer programming for schools, adults and senior citizens, work place team-building, scouts, service-learning, teacher training, homeschool families, preschoolers, and camp groups.
 You do not have to be a formal group to schedule a field trip!
 Get a group of friends together, we would love to have you!

 Research shows positive impacts of spending time in nature on a child's physical, cognitive, and social development.

 With the help of the King Street Center, Audubon Vermont is working to make sure that all kids have access to the outdoors.

 Monthly, seasonal programs.
 We integrate the outdoor classroom with rigorous academic concepts, conservation-based themes, and connection with nature.

 Here's what you need to know to schedule a group program.

-Please click here to download materials and forms in advance of your field trip to the Green Mountain Audubon Center.
+Please download the following materials and forms in advance of your scheduled Audubon program.